pineapplefart/ssb_s5/Main Assesment/README.md

 - Executes steps exactly as defined by Code A
 - Produces assay-ready plates for analysis of pipetting accuracy

-Prior to runnning the experiment the equipment should be laid out to match the code.
+Before runnning the experiment, the equipment should be laid out to match the code.
 To ensure correct pipetting:

 - Pipette tips should be added to position 1.
-- The resevoir wells should be added to position 2.
+- The reservoir wells should be added to position 2.
 - The 96-well flat-bottom plate should be placed in position 3.
-- The fluorescein should be added to column 1 of the resevoir.
+- The fluorescein should be added to column 1 of the reservoir.
-- The dilution medium (e.g. PBS) should be added to column 6 of the resevoir.
+- The dilution medium (e.g. PBS) should be added to column 6 of the reservoir.

 If specific labware and instruments are required, these can be changed in the generator code A to ensure they are maintained in all Code B outputs.

-Code A was designed such that each output code B starts taking pipette tips from a different column in the tiprack, taking 3 columns of tip per dilution.
-Each protocol has an in-built start column parameter which indicates the first of the three columns used.
+Code A was designed such that each output code B starts taking pipette tips from a different column in the tip rack, taking 3 columns of tips per dilution.
+Each protocol has an in-built start column parameter, which indicates the first of the three columns used.
 This means that four protocols can be run before tips are reloaded, provided that they are run in order.
 To check the start column, look for the value of the start_col parameter in the dictionary called 'PARAMS'.

 ### 4. Data Analysis (Code C)
- This code (all .ipynb files in this repository) is bespoke, and was written for the FLUOstar Omega microplate reader by BMG LABTECH.
-To use this code, first ensure that the data from well A1 corresponds to cell b15 in your excel data file.
+ This code (all .ipynb files in this repository) is bespoke and was written for the FLUOstar Omega microplate reader by BMG LABTECH.
+To use this code, first ensure that the data from well A1 corresponds to cell B15 in your excel data file.
 Then add the excel file pathway to the code in the relevant position (indicated in the code).

 - Imports fluorescence/absorbance data
 - Averages replicates and formats data